loosehose/Apollonator/README.md

 ## Caveats

 Let's say you have a user named Jane Smith Johnson.
 While this name may be within the Apollo database, it is wise to create three names from this: Jane Smith Johnson, Jane Smith, and Jane Johnson to ensure you get a match.
 This edge case, as well as a few others, will be fixed in future updates, *hopefully*.
 For now, Apollonator will look for Jane Johnson only in this case.

-## Error Handling

-- If the program reaches your daily API limit it will give an ERR: API limit reached.
-Please try again later.